containers/buildah/docs/buildah-build.1.md

 **--timestamp** *seconds*

-Set the create timestamp to seconds since epoch to allow for deterministic builds (defaults to current time).
+Set the "created" timestamp for the built image to this number of seconds since the epoch (Unix time 0, i.e., 00:00:00 UTC on 1 January 1970) (defaults to current time).

-By default, the created timestamp is changed and written into the image manifest with every commit, causing the image's sha256 hash to be different even if the sources are exactly the same otherwise.
+The "created" timestamp is written into the image's configuration and manifest when the image is committed, so running the same build two different times will ordinarily produce images with different sha256 hashes, even if no other changes were made to the Containerfile and build context.

-When --timestamp is set, the created timestamp is always set to the time specified and therefore not changed, allowing the image's sha256 to remain the same.
-All files committed to the layers of the image will be created with the timestamp.
+When --timestamp is set, the "created" timestamp is always set to the time specified, which should allow for identical images to be built at different times using the same set of inputs.

+When --timestamp is set, all content in layers created as part of the build, and output written as specified to the **--output** flag, will also bear this same timestamp.

+Conflicts with the similar **--source-date-epoch** flag, which by default does not affect the timestamps of layer contents.

 **--tls-verify** *bool-value*